part-cw/rrate/README.md

 After launching, you can open the app on another platform simultaneously by pressing **a** (android) **i** (ios) or **w** (web) in the console.

-# Linting

-Please lint by running `npm run lint` before committing.
-You can also run `npm run lintfix` to have ESLint make automatic fixes.